SHOWING 1 - 1 OF 1 RESULTS

 Discovery Center – The Discover Center is a resource room specifically designed to support spouses in their job searching/career endeavors and all base personnel with transition and other related information and services.
-The room has free Wi-Fi and two user-friendly computer stations along with black and white as well as color printers.
+The room has free coffee, Wi-Fi and two user-friendly computer stations along with black and white as well as color printers.
 Also available are many current-edition books and other written resources on careers, transition and job searching.

 Casualty Affairs/Survivor Benefit Program Officer – The SBP officer assists families with all aspects of casualty information and benefits and also acts as the SBP liaison, explaining to retirees and other family members, as appropriate, the SBP system, procedures and explanation thereof.

 Military and Family Life Counselors – Licensed professional counselors are based at the Airman and Family Readiness Center and the Youth Center.
 They provide service members, spouses, family members and children with a wide range of short-term, nonmedical, solution-focused services related to deployment issues, relationship and family issues, stress, grief and other daily life issues.
 Their services are free and anonymous.
 No records are kept, and they can meet on or off base.
 Call 580-919-0830 for adult services and call 580-693-0135 for children and youth services.

 For more information, please visit the Altus A&FRC in Building 52, or call 580-481-6761 or DSN 312-866-6761.